 - Signed Consent to Act as a Director for each director

 - Signed Consent to Act as Company Secretary by the company secretary

 - Identification and residential address details for each shareholder and officer of the company

 Step 3 – Choose a Registered Singapore Company Incorporation Service Provider

-The Singapore Government requires foreigners who want to register their companies to get the assistance of an officially registered company incorporation service provider (local residents are advised to do so as well).
+The Singapore Government requires foreigners who want to register their companies to get the assistance of an officially registered company incorporation service provider (residents are advised to do so).

-A reputable company incorporation service provider will guide you through the registration process step by step to ensure the successful launch of your company.
-They will collect all the requirements from you and they will submit them to ACRA after the verification process is done.
+A reputable company incorporation service provider, such as Biz Atom, will guide you through the registration process step by step to ensure the successful launch of your company.
+They will collect all the requirements from you, and they will submit them to ACRA after the verification process is done.

 Step 4 – Singapore Company Registration Service Due Diligence